 The TranzAlpine train crosses New Zealand’s South Island at it’s narrowest point, a journey of 240 kilometers, featuring six different landscapes, and taking around five hours.
-It’s the only Great Journeys of New Zealand long distance train operating right now with the Northern Explorer and Coastal Pacific paused.
+It’s the only Great Journeys of New Zealand long distance train operating right now with the Northern Explorer and Coastal Pacific paused until late September 2022.

 I took the TranzAlpine train, described as one of the greatest train journeys in the world, from Christchurch to Greymouth – it currently departs Addington Station at 8:15 am Friday to Monday, arriving in Greymouth at 1:05pm before commencing it’s return journey to Christchurch an hour later.